taylorgorman/blank-slate/readme.md

 - This Website **plugin** configures WordPress for this site.
 Settings go here so the site doesn't fall apart if the theme changes.
 Also needs a cleverer name.
 - Blank Slate **theme** is a starting point for development.
 Rename it and go forth.

-#### What it does ####

-- Hides Links
-- Hide Theme Edit
-- Hide Plugins Edit
-- Add Settings / Contact for globally available company data

 ## Filters ##

 `apply_filters( 'bs_add_user_fields', array $fields )`